Rosuav/shed/CarePackage.md

 In this box, you will find a variety of iconic Australian food items, curated with love by... oh, who am I kidding.
-I just grabbed some supermarket basics that you probably can't easily find in America. :) Herein is an explanation of what's included and why.
+I just grabbed some supermarket basics that you probably can't easily find in North America. :) Herein is an explanation of what's included and why.

 Biscuits